Appendix III: Word Wise

 On to is correct in all circumstances.
 Onto may be preferred to indicate that something is upon something else (The cat jumped off the wall and

-), or that someone is getting the better of someone else (The burglar was growing more confident, but the police were onto him), but
+onto the shed), or that someone is getting the better of someone else (The burglar was growing more confident, but the police were onto him), but

 it is not necessary; on to will serve equally well.
 It follows that onto can be used incorrectly (After travelling through Spain, we went onto Portugal),